A Simple Recipe for Making 1 Gallon of Goats Milk into Chevre

 Beyond the Basics with Chevre

-As promised earlier I will give you plenty of options for variety in your Chevre making projects.
+As promised earlier, here are a few more options for variety in your Chevre making projects.
 This is truly why goat cheese is so popular and why the number of goat farms and cheese makers has increased so much in North America over the past 25 years.

 These are all still the "lactic" style cheese with just a little rennet added.

-There are actually 2 variations in culture that can be used when making Chevre:
+There are two variations in culture that can be used when making Chevre:

 - The simple acid producing type such as our C101 small pack or MA011 large, provide a very close texture with the lactic flavor dominating.
 Use this one to focus on the milk character as it's primary function is to convert lactose to lactic acid-nothing more to get in the way of the flavor of your milk.